grip-on-software/monetdb-import/Database_structure.md

 -   **project_salt**: Project-specific hash pairs that are used for one-way encryption of [sensitive data](sensitive_data).
-    -   **project_id** - INT - reference to project.id: The project for
+    -   **project_id** - INT - reference to project.project_id: The
-        which the hash holds.
+        project for which the hash holds.
 If this is 0, then it indicates a global hash pair.
     -   **salt** - VARCHAR(32): First salt of the project data.
     -   **pepper** - VARCHAR(32): Second salt of the project data.